mozilla/ca-policy/InclusionPolicy.md

-12. CA operations and issuance of certificates to be used for SSL-enabled servers must also conform to version 1.3 or later of the [CA/Browser Forum Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates.][CABF] In the event of inconsistency between [Mozilla’s CA Certificate Policy][policy] requirements and the Baseline Requirements, [Mozilla’s CA Certificate Policy][policy] takes precedence.
+12. CA operations and issuance of certificates to be used for SSL-enabled servers must also conform to version 1.3 or later of the [CA/Browser Forum Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates.][CABFBR] In the event of inconsistency between [Mozilla’s CA Certificate Policy][policy] requirements and the Baseline Requirements, [Mozilla’s CA Certificate Policy][policy] takes precedence.
 The items listed below will be accepted as reason for not following the Baseline